Flutterwave/Python-v2/README.md

 ## ```rave.VirtualCard```

-This is used to create virtual cards and carry out other virtual card operations.
+This function is used to create virtual cards and carry out other virtual card operations.

 **Functions included:**